SamLubbers/D3-basics/README.md

 # D3-basics
-Basic data visualizations using D3.js that I have learned from the course
+Basic data visualizations using D3.js v4 that I have learned from the course [learn D3.js for data visualization](https://www.udemy.com/learn-d3js-for-data-visualization)

 ## prerequisites